skillrepos/diy-gen-ai/labs.md

 ```
 python simple-app.py
 ```

-TO-DO: insert example here of changing temperature of model to see response...
+5. Let's see what effect changing the temperature value has.
+Change the value for temperature in the program to 2.0 and then run the program again.

-5. Next, we'll switch to doing a simple example in JavaScript for LM Studio.
+6. Next, we'll switch to doing a simple example in JavaScript for LM Studio.
 First, switch to a new terminal by clicking the "+" button at the top right to add a second terminal.

-6. We need to *bootstrap* things for LM Studio by setting up the *lms* command line tool.
+7. We need to *bootstrap* things for LM Studio by setting up the *lms* command line tool.
 Run the following command in the terminal.
 ```
 ~/.cache/lm-studio/bin/lms bootstrap
 ```
 ![bootstrapping lms](./images/dga32.png?raw=true "bootstrapping lms")

-7. Rerun your profile file and make sure that *lms* runs there.
+8. Rerun your profile file and make sure that *lms* runs there.
 ```
 source /home/vscode/.profile
 lms
 ```
 ![checking lms](./images/dga33.png?raw=true "checking lms")

-8. Use the *lms* command to create a new empty project, run through it's interactive process, and then switch to it.
+9. Use the *lms* command to create a new empty project, run through it's interactive process, and then switch to it.
 ```
 lms create node-javascript-empty
 cd <project-name>
 ```

-9. Now, you can enter code like the following in your *src/index.js* file.
+10. Now, you can enter code like the following in your *src/index.js* file.
 (You can change the content if you want.)
 ```
 // index.js
 const { LMStudioClient } = require("@lmstudio/sdk");